 Estimated cost: $12–$13

-You would be surprised how much trash you generate by buying plastic water bottles instead of a reusable bottle or by packing your lunch in a paper bag instead of an insulated one.
-These items might seem overpriced initially, but they make up for higher costs and damage to the planet down the road.
+You’d be surprised how much trash you generate by buying plastic water bottles instead of a reusable bottle or by packing your lunch in a paper bag instead of an insulated one.
+Reusable items might seem expensive initially, but they save you money in the long run and also help protect the planet!

 Estimated cost: $7-$15